A Homily for Pentecost

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Risen Lord, the Good Shepherd.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who sends us the Spirit as an advocate.
 Amen.

 “The whole creation has been groaning in labor pains until now.”